Trending: Social media analysis to monitor cannabis and synthetic cannabinoid use

-Co-Investigators: Robert Carlson (CITAR), T.K.Prasad (knoesis), Ramzi Nahhas (Lifespan Health Research Center, WSU), Silvia Martins (Columbia University Mailman School of Public Health), Edward W. Boyer (University of Massachusetts Medical School).
+Co-Investigators: T.K.Prasad (knoesis), Ramzi Nahhas (Department of Population and Public Health Sciences, WSU), Silvia Martins (Columbia University Mailman School of Public Health), Edward W. Boyer (University of Massachusetts Medical School).

 Consultant: Monica Barratt (Drug Policy Modelling Program, National Drug and Alcohol Research Centre, UNSW Australia).